1995parham-learning/1995parham-learning.github.io/content/Finance/Future Market.md

 Futures markets or futures exchanges are where these financial products are bought and sold for delivery at some agreed-upon date in the future with a price fixed at the time of the deal.

-GTC ⇾ Good Till Cancel
+GTC ⇾ Good Till Cancel: Good ’til canceled (GTC) describes a type of order that an investor may place to buy or sell a security that remains active until either the order is filled or the investor cancels it.

 IOC ⇾ Immediate Or Cancel
 FOK ⇾ Fill Or Kill